Lupini Beans Recipe (Portuguese Tremoços)

 Sharing is caring!

-In Portugal, Lupini Beans are called Tremoços and they are served in every bar along with beer, wine or any alcoholic drink.
-They are the favorite Portuguese snack.
+In Portugal, Lupino Beans are called Tremoços and they are served in every bar along with beer, wine, or any alcoholic drink.
+They are a popular snack when sharing a beer with friends.

 Benefits of lupini beans

-They should be considered the best power snack that you can get.
-They are the legume with the most protein content per gram.
+• Source of protein: they should be considered the best power snack that you can get.
+They are the legumes with the most protein content per gram.
 100 gr of lupini beans has approximately 15 gr of pure protein.

 Warning about toxicity in Lupini beans

-Lupini beans uncooked and without rinse several times are toxic.
-They have a significant amount of neurotoxic alkaloids — the source of its natural bitter flavor—- that it’s removed when you soak the lupini beans and change the water several times for 4-7 days.
+Lupini beans, uncooked and without rinse several times, are toxic.
+They have a significant amount of neurotoxic alkaloids — the source of its natural bitter flavor—- that are removed when you soak the lupini beans and change the water several times for 4-7 days.

 How to cook Lupini Beans safely

-Lupini beans are laborious, there is no way denying that, but I tell you, you will see the payoff.
+Lupini beans are laborious; there is no way to deny that, but I tell you, you will see the payoff.

-First, you will need to cook them in a big pot over high heat with enough water to cover them completely.
+1. Cook them in a big pot over high heat with enough water to cover them completely.
 They must cook for 40-50 min.
 If the water is evaporating too fast, add more.
-Don’t let them dry, that is the important thing.
-Let them cool and then rinse.
+Don’t let them dry; that is the important thing.
+Let them cool, and then rinse.

-This is the boring part cooking lupini beans: they need to soak and release the toxic alkaloids to be safe to consume.
-Therefore for the next days, you need to let them soak in clean water and rinse them at least 4 times per day.
-This constant change of water will eliminate progressively the bitter taste.
+2. This is the boring part of cooking lupini beans: they need to soak and release the toxic alkaloids to be safe to consume.
+Therefore, for the following days, you need to let them soak in clean water and rinse them at least four times daily.
+This constant change of water will progressively eliminate the bitter taste.

-After they are no longer bitter we can proceed to season with salt, garlic, parsley, and olives.
-This will give it a delicious taste.
+4. After they are no longer bitter, we can season them with salt, garlic, parsley, and olives, which will give them a delicious taste.

-To save your Lupini beans for later — they can last up to 1 MONTH in the fridge — you need to get a glass container with a lid and place them with enough water to cover them.
+To save your Lupini beans for later—they can last up to one month in the fridge—you need to get a glass container with a lid and place them in it with enough water to cover them.
 Then add all the seasoning and shake.
-The longer it soaks, the more garlicky flavor it gets.
-I like to season my lupini beans at least 2 days before serving them.
+The longer it soaks, the more garlicky the flavor.
+I like to season my lupini beans at least two days before serving them.

-Yes, the skin of lupini beans is edible and it’s more of a personal preference.
-Personally, I prefer to let the skin out.
+Yes, the skin of lupini beans is edible, and it’s more of a personal preference.
+I prefer to let the skin out.

-Here in Portugal is pretty common that people don’t eat the skin.
-That’s why usually they serve a small bowl with the Tremoços, this way you can let the skin in the bowl while you finish your beer.
+Here in Portugal, it is pretty common that people don’t eat the skin.
+That’s why they usually serve a small bowl with the Tremoços.
+This way, you can let the skin in the bowl while you finish your beer.

 Lupini beans